ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 To reduce editorial work in particular, we've improved automation, which was the topic of a community call, ["Enhancing Software Peer Review with GitHub Automation"](/commcalls/dec2021-automation/): many tedious aspects, including exhaustive automatic checks of package quality, are now handled by a bot!

-Furthermore, we've been consistently replacing past editors and expanding the editorial team: we expect editors to handle [about 4 submissions a year](https://devdevguide.netlify.app/editorguide.html#editors-responsabilities) so the board size needs to be adjusted depending on the submission volume.
+A huge part of limiting work editor load is having enough editors!
+We have been expanding our editorial team [LINK TO NEW EDITOR POSTS], with the goal of only expecting editors to handle [about 4 submissions a year](https://devdevguide.netlify.app/editorguide.html#editors-responsabilities).
+As our submissing volume grows, and editors rotate out (we ask for 2-year commitments with option to renew), we recruit new editors largely out of our pool of reviewers.
+We invite experienced reviewers to guest-edit and asking if they want to stay on if their reviewers work well.
+If you want to try editing [start by volunteering as a reviewer](LINK)!

 ## Conclusion